ruthvik-1414/web-application/README.md

 Honest feedback might trigger you at first, but you should contain yourself and listen without interrupting.
 Also, calmly ask questions to clarify the reasons behind the feedback.

-5. What alternative you might propose for env variables management
+**5. What alternative you might propose for env variables management**

 The only other solution is to put all files in the same directory as the executable, so that the path is not required for accessing the files.
 Or define a shortcut for the executable with a default path name.

 This solution is used by many applications, for exactly this reason : avoid adding themselves to the PATH.

-6. How you would improve availability in a production environment
+**6. How you would improve availability in a production environment**

 1. Define availability requirements: Identify the cloud workloads that need high availability and their usage patterns
 2. Plan your architecture: Start with a Failure Mode Analysis (FMA) to identify potential failures, their implications, and recovery strategies